 4. Add An Additional Element

 The Atlanta History Center has a great following on all its platforms.
-They decided to add instagram to their arsenal.
-But, wait, isn’t instagram pictures of what’s currently happening?
-You are supposed to use instagram to humanize your organization?
-Yes, they found the same issue, their audience wasn’t as engaged with pictures of the building workers, etc. That was until a few weeks ago, someone on their marketing team (they get my accolades) came up with a genius hook.
-“Wouldagrammed” Each day they post old photos in history from the center, with a brief description and the hashtag #wouldagrammed Their user engagement is up by 20% on instagram and they have added new users every day.
+They decided to use Instagram to humanize their organization?
+Yes, they found the same issue, their audience wasn’t as engaged with pictures of the building workers, etc. Until they came up with a genius hook: “Wouldagrammed.”
+They post old photos in history from the center, with a brief description and the hashtag #wouldagrammed.
+Initially it pushed their user engagement up by 20%.
 The best part is the photos are all parts of exhibits in the center, encouraging those viewing them to either donate, visit or pass it along.
-Perfect!!

 5. Prepare to Get a Little Uncomfortable